subpixelch/statamic-boilerplate/README.md

 - The site/users folder is nwo in storage/users
 - Split the theme folder off and only make the compiled assets available
     - This has the benefit of not having all your templates publicly accessible
+    - Moved the gulpfile to the root of the project for easier terminal access
+    - The node_modules will now be installed in the root of the project
+    - Added yarn for faster npm installs and dependency management

 This allows for a deployment workflow where the `storage` folder is symlinked between releases and changes that are made through the control panel are kept.